Alex Bregman Player Props: Astros vs. Rangers

-Alex Bregman -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Texas Rangers, with Jon Gray on the mound, on June 30 at 8:05 PM ET.
+Alex Bregman and his .413 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Houston Astros against the Texas Rangers and Nathan Eovaldi on July 1 at 4:05 PM ET.

-In his last game, he racked up four RBI (going 3-for-5 with a home run and a walk) against the Cardinals.
+In his previous game he had a hitless showing (0-for-2) against the Rangers.

 Alex Bregman Game Info & Props vs. the Rangers